borismus/smus.com/content/posts/2023/tools-for-thinking-in-systems/index.md

 -
 ```

+Here, `groundingText` refers to the system description and `entityCount` is a configurable number.

 ### Causal entity relationships (Steps 2-3)
 I took a brute force approach to **entity-to-entity causal relationships**.
 Once all entities are available, we check each ordered entity pair to see if and how they are related.
-For each pair, I use the same LLM to check if there is a direct relation with the following prompt:
+For each pair, I use the same LLM to check if there is a direct relation with the following prompt template:

 ```
 Text: ${groundingText}